astroumd/lmtoy/README.md

 # lmtoy

 LMTOY is your toy box for installing and running codes related to LMT data reduction.
-LMT is a large 50m single dish radio telescope located in Mexico (18:59:09N 97:18:53W) operating at mm wavelenghts.
+LMT is a large 50m single dish radio telescope located in Mexico (18:59:09N 97:18:53W) operating at mm wavelengths.

-## data
+## DATA

-LMT telescope data are (mostly) in netCDF format (extension: .nc), which stores data hierarchically in a big binary blob, much like HDF5.
+LMT raw telescope data are (mostly) in netCDF format (extension: .nc), which stores data hierarchically in a big binary blob, much like HDF5.
-Actually, a typical LMT observation consists of a about 10 files in a specific directory hierarchy, all identified via an OBSNUM.
+A typical LMT observation consists of a about 10 files in a specific directory hierarchy, all identified via an OBSNUM.

 Tools like **ncdump** display structure and contents (as